 top of page

-A selection of recent academic publications - Ken Spours and colleagues
+A selection of recent academic publications

 The first discussion paper, produced for the UCL IOE Masters Module - AI, Work and Learning - concerned the problems of technological determinism in the way in which the AI/ML revolution is viewed in much of the policy literature in the field.
 The paper undertakes a critique of key positions, including both Marxist and non-Marxist theoretical traditions.
-The paper concludes with a framework of different socio-technological futures and proposes that Futures 4 - a socialised future holds the greatest promise in reshaping the new technologies for human purposes.
+The paper concludes with a framework of different socio-technological futures and proposes that Futures 4 - a socialised future holds the greatest promise in reshaping new technologies for human purposes.

-This second discussion paper produced for the UCL IOE Masters Module - AI, Work and Learning - focused on the nature of progressive hegemonic thinking in the era of artificial intelligence and machine learning.
-Taking as a starting point an anti-technological determinist approach of the first discussion paper, to the Marxist concept of the 'General Intellect', the paper goes onto argue that progressive hegemonic thinking will need to be based on a dialectic of advanced horizontal thinking (the General Intellect) and vertical knowledge (Connective Specialisation).
+A second discussion paper focused on the nature of progressive hegemonic thinking in the era of artificial intelligence and machine learning.
+Taking as a starting point an anti-technological determinist approach to the Marxist concept of the 'General Intellect', the paper argues that progressive hegemonic thinking will need to be based on a dialectic of advanced horizontal thinking (the General Intellect) and vertical knowledge (Connective Specialisation).
 Drawing on Neal Lawson's concept of '45 Degree Change', the multiple intersections of these two fundamental dimensions of human thought and activity create '45-degree knowledge production'.
 This dialectical activity is seen as the basis of pushing outwards the 'frontiers' of human knowledge and understanding.
-In the field of AI/ML, this form of knowledge production is seen as a feature of the 'socialisation' of new technologies.
+In the field of AI/ML, this form of knowledge production is seen as a feature of the 'socialisation' of new technologies to serve the needs of Humanity.

 This paper featured as a chapter in the Festschrift book - Sociology, Curriculum Studies and Professional Knowledge: New Perspectives on the Work of Michael Young - to celebrate his 50 years of public intellectual life.
 The chapter developed a social and non-technological concept of the General Intellect and simultaneously introduced the concept of 'connective specialisation' as a progressive version of vertically-produced knowledge.
 The socialised General Intellect and Connective Specialisation are brought together to form the concept of the Organic Intellect - a blend of horizontal/shared thinking and specialist knowledge required for the development of progressive hegemonic thinking.
 As a contribution to the Michael Young Festschrift volume, this particular chapter was then applied to Michael's Curriculum of the Future concept.